jodastephen/railmodel/CR2-Tooting-SWLondon.md

 * WIM-WAT changing to Jubilee at WAT changing to Northern (City) at LBG in 29-34m at 12tph (+3m)
 * CR2 changing to Northern (City) Southbound at AGL in 30-33m at 30tph (+3m)
 * CR2 changing to District at VIC in 31-33m at 27tph (+3m)
+* WIM-WAT changing to Northern (West End) at WAT changing to District at CHX in 36-42m at 12tph (+10m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 40-44m at 12tph (+13m)

 From Wimbledon to Moorgate